iamtheyammer/data-science-sp25/challenges/c11-psaap-assignment.md

     `L = 0.1952910`, `W = 0.03197750` , and `U_0 = 2.000712` (near
     double the design value), and `T_norm = 1.1279114`, which is somewhere near our range.
+  - The empirical coverage is also 93.333%, meaning that our prediction intervals are conservative but effective.
 - What kind of interval—confidence or prediction—would you use for this task, and why?
   - I’m using a prediction interval because we care here about the range